anze3db/blog/_posts/2023-11-03-sqlite-wal.md

 When WAL is enabled, SQLite will create `.wal` and `.shm` files.
 The `.wal` file records transactions committed but not yet applied to the main database.
 The `.shm` file is used for shared memory and caching.

 Do remember to keep an eye on your .wal file sizes.
 Certain operations (like `VACUUM`) can make them grow as large or even larger than the database itself.
-To regain the disk space, run the `wal_checkpoint` command:
+If that happens to you as it did to me, you can regain the disk space by running the `wal_checkpoint` command:

 ```bash
 sqlite3 db.sqlite3 'PRAGMA wal_checkpoint(TRUNCATE);'
 ```

-The article [SQLite: Vacuuming the WALs](https://www.theunterminatedstring.com/sqlite-vacuuming/) is worth a read if you need to run VACUUM as it shows a few ways to make sure your storage doesn't spiral out of control.
+The article [SQLite: Vacuuming the WALs](https://www.theunterminatedstring.com/sqlite-vacuuming/) is worth a read if you need to run VACUUM often.

 ## Conclusion

-With WAL enabled and the VACUUM command removed, [fedidevs.com](https:/fedidevs.com) is chugging along nicely.
-It only gets a little traffic and is almost free to run since it's hosted on my Raspberry Pi.
-I'll write a post about this setup in the future.
+With WAL enabled and the VACUUM command removed, [fedidevs.com](https:/fedidevs.com) (and other sites) are running smoothly - bound only by the fact that my Raspberry Pi runs on a [very slow SD card](https://fosstodon.org/@anze3db/111347671377721635) 😅

+I'll write a post about my Raspberry Pi setup in the future.